symbol/symbol-docs/source/guidelines/suggesting-changes.rst

 Suggesting documentation changes
 ################################

-The NEM Developer Center is an open source project and we love to receive contributions from our community—you!
+The |sitename| is an open source project and we love to receive contributions from our community—you!
 There are many ways to contribute, from writing guides, improving the documentation, submitting errors and requests or writing new pieces of documentation which can be incorporated into the docs itself.